-The aim of stream 1 is to identify the most feasible healthy food retail interventions relevant to supermarkets, remote stores, and food service settings.
+The aim of stream 1 was to identify the most feasible healthy food retail interventions relevant to supermarkets, remote stores, and food service settings.

-Develop and test innovative methods for co-development and implementation of interventions to create healthier food environments.
+Objective 1: Develop and test innovative methods for co-development and implementation of interventions to create healthier food environments

 - Reviews of co-design of food retail interventions, and the evidence on programs to improve the availability and promotion of healthy food in rural communities.